juansanzone/juansanzone/README.md

 🏢 +17 years worked in systems development.
 Some of the wellknown companies I worked for were Indra, Telecom, Globant, Disney, OLX, Letgo, Mercadolibre, Mercadopago & Paypal, Venmo.

-💻 I'm currently working as iOS Sr. Developer at Venmo - Paypal.
-(Full Remote)
+💻 I'm currently working as iOS Sr. Developer at crypto & defy UK startup.

 📱 +8 years full dedicated to the development of iOS & mobile applications.
 I became really strong in iOS apps, specially in user experience interfaces and the end to end development of User-centered mobile products.